RAF Wittering Station History

 In 2006, with the arrival from RAF Stafford of No 85 (Expeditionary Logistics) Wg, along with its 3 Air Combat Service Support Units (ACSSUs) - No 1 Expeditionary Logistics Sqn, No 2 Mechanical Transport Sqn and the Mobile Catering Support Unit (known now as No 3 Mobile Catering Sqn) - the primary role of RAF Wittering changed and it became the home of the Headquarters of the RAF’s expeditionary logistics force (the A4 Force).
 In November 2007, No 42 (Expeditionary Support) Wg was formed in order to provide a command structure for the engineering ACSSUs within the A4 Force, with 2 of its 4 constituent sub-units, No 5001 Sqn and No 5131 (Bomb Disposal) Sqn, also being based at RAF Wittering.

-With the demise of Joint Force Harrier in December 2010, and the associated SDSR recommendation to close RAF Cottesmore ahead of schedule, command of the RAF Cottesmore site was transferred to Station Commander RAF Wittering on 1 Apr 2011.
-The Station Commander is now responsible for the command, control and well-being of approximately 3300 military and civilian personnel (excluding dependants) dispersed over 8 locations.
+With the demise of Joint Force Harrier in December 2010, and the associated SDSR recommendation to close RAF Cottesmore ahead of schedule, command of the RAF Cottesmore site was transferred to Station Commander RAF Wittering on 1 Apr 2011, and then formally handed over to the Army in Apr 2012.
+The Station Commander is now responsible for the command, control and well-being of approximately 2500 military and civilian personnel (excluding dependants) dispersed over 4 locations.